 Tip 2: Keep the thread tails on your hand during the lace sewing process.

 Tip 4: Do not sew seams on the very edge of your lace.
-You need to leave the big enough seam allowance.
+Leave the big enough seam allowance.
 Thus, you can make your lace better by trimming off the exceeding part.

 Tip 5: Actually, you can leave raw lace edges unhemmed.
-If you cut the lace fabric around its distinct shape, then it is good enough to leave the edges raw.
+If you cut the lace fabric around its distinct shape, it is good to leave the lace edges.

-All in all, you can follow the similar operations to sew lace dress and other clothes easily.
+All in all, you can follow similar operations to sew lace dresses and other clothes easily.
 And it’s OK if you use a sewing machine or not.
-For people who want to attach lace to fabric without sewing, using fusible products may be a good choice.
+For people who want to attach lace to fabric without sewing, fusible products are a good choice.
 However, you cannot leave lace wet because the fabric glue is not waterproof.
 Well, leave your messages in the comments below if you have any other good way to sew with lace.
 And please don’t hesitate to contact us if you have any difficulty of sewing lace.